nhaar/clubpenguinisland-igt/README.md

 ## Splits

 The game will log the splits of the current run in the `Client\ClubPenguinIsland_Data\IGT_Data\splits` file.
-This is just to save the time of performing additions in case you think you got a PB in one of the ILs.
+This is just to spare the time of performing operations and checking in case you think you got a PB in one of the ILs.

 # Limitations